Banana Pudding Poke Cake is an easy recipe made with cake mix poked with banana pudding, topped with Cool Whip and crushed Nilla Wafers!

 I think this cake gets more delicious over time.
 To me, it’s even better the next day so it’s a great dessert to make ahead of time.
 Serve with freshly sliced bananas.
 Keep refrigerated.

-- ingredients needed to make cake: eggs, oil & water
+- ingredients needed to make cake: eggs, oil and water (use the amounts given on the back of the box)

 - 2 (3.4 ounce) packages instant banana pudding